 At three Kneipp spas in Upper Austria, the sisterhood offers more than 140 different variations on classic Kneipp treatments, as well as special programs to relieve stress.
 De-stress massages, aromatic baths, and meditation are applied in order to keep burn-out at bay.

 One of the most modern thermal spas in the Alps, that offers a 360 degree Alpine panorama, geysers, an adventure dome with multimedia projections, and a sauna world with a mountain lake to cool off in.
-During the summer months, the spa is open until 1 am with live music and culinary hithlights.

 Located in Lower Austria on 60,000 m2, this thermal spa offers an all-around experience.
 WATSU, or water shiatsu, is a therapy designed to help relax as your body floats on the water, allowing physical, emotional, and mental blockages to be released.